 PECR stands for Privacy and Electronic Communications Regulations.
 Its complete title is the “Privacy and Electronic Communications (EC Directive) Regulations 2003.

 It was promulgated by the UK Parliament; they implemented European Directive 2002/58/EC, which is also known as the “ePrivacy Directive”.

 More-specifically privacy rights for electronic communications are settled by the ePrivacy Directive.
 It also complements the General Data Protection Regulation (GDPR).

-It has been observed that broad access to digital mobile networks and the internet have brought about a myriad of possibilities.
-These opportunities for businesses and users are great.
+Opportunities for businesses and users are great.
 But, at the same time, it has also increased privacy risk and cybercrime.